Are You in Danger?

 It's Not an Affair: It's Abuse by David K. Pooler by Baptist Women in Ministry

 I don't know what your situation is--whether you've been assaulted, groomed into inappropriate activity, or are married to an abuser.
 Maybe you are afraid.
 No one knows the truth yet.
 Trust me!
 You need to tell someone.
 Find a friend you trust, get a counselor, tell your spouse, or find out the reporting procedure for your church.
-If you have no idea where to start, email us at notinourchurch@gmail.com and we'll help as much as we can.
+NOTE: It might not be safe to report your abuse to church leadership.
+I would get advice from advocates or an attorney before reporting your abuse this way.
+If you have no idea where to start, email us at [email protected] and we'll help as much as we can.
 Completely confidential.
 If you need to talk to someone but aren't ready to act yet, we will honor your privacy and right to decide when to report.

 Looking back at how everything went down when my clergy abuse was discovered, there are things I wish I had done differently.
 So, I'll share what I've learned and other resources on getting through the reporting and investigation process as the survivor.
 I believe this applies to any type of clergy abuse.